- Home

 RPIL expects its portfolio companies to operate within the parameters of widely accepted business practices, such as the Ten Principles of the UN Global Compact (UNGC).
 This includes Principle 4 of the UNGC: the elimination of all forms of forced and compulsory labour.

 We are working to incorporate human rights risks, including modern slavery, within due diligence processes for asset classes beyond listed equities.
-For example, we conducted an assessment of these risks prior to investing in a renewable energy project during the reporting period.
+The newly established Due Diligence Forum will facilitate cross-departmental discussions on this topic, as described below.

 Taking into account the prevalence of modern slavery within the construction sector, RPIL continues to include clauses requiring compliance with the Modern Slavery Act 2015 in construction contracts for our property investments.[1]

-• As a member of ‘Find it Fix it Prevent it’, we will engage with high-risk portfolio companies to understand how they investigate supply chains to identify and eradicate modern slavery.
+- As a member of ‘Find it Fix it Prevent it’, we engage with high-risk portfolio companies to understand how they investigate supply chains to identify and eradicate modern slavery.
+During the reporting period, we led engagement with a manufacturing company held in our actively managed listed equities portfolio.
+We developed a deeper understanding of the company’s supply chain and saw enhancements to its Modern Slavery Statement after we shared a set of recommendations.
+Further detail can be found in Railpen’s 2023 Stewardship Report.

-• As a member of ‘Votes Against Slavery’, RPIL expects portfolio companies in the UK market to fulfil annual reporting requirements under Section 54 of the Modern Slavery Act 2015.
-Where FTSE 350 companies fail to address the minimum legal requirements of the Act, we will vote against the approval of their annual report and accounts.
+- As a member of ‘Votes Against Slavery’, RPIL expects portfolio companies in the UK market to fulfil annual reporting requirements under Section 54 of the Modern Slavery Act 2015.
+Where FTSE 350 companies fail to address the minimum legal requirements of the Act, we will continue to vote against the approval of their annual report and accounts.
+Building upon our efforts, Railpen contributed a case study to the Taskforce on Social Factors’ 2023 Guide, providing actionable examples to pension funds on modern slavery risk management.

 Our Policies and Processes